 Like many a New England state, Maine does winter just as well as they do summer.
 Lobster rolls and clam bakes in the warmer months give way to snow-centered activities and après parties in the colder ones.
 From Sunday River and Sugarloaf, to Saddleback and Mt.
-Abram, there are plenty of mountains (and post-run cocktail options) for everyone.
+Abram, there are plenty of mountains, hotels, (and post-run cocktail options) for everyone.
 Here are the best après ski spots in Maine.

 Foggy Google, Sunday River

 You just don’t go to Sunday River without making at stop at the New England—and world—famous Foggy Goggle, or “the Goggle” as they call it.
 Loyalists have been après'ing here for years, which is why it’s consistently a repeat winner for “Best Après” in the annual “Best of Bethel” poll, and that’s due to the live music series on weekends, full bar and thirst-quenching libations, and huge outside deck facing the sun and the slopes.
 It’s also located in the resort's largest base lodge, the South Ridge Lodge, so it tends to get packed.
 Go for lunch and the awesome bands, or at night, after some moonlight shredding.
 If you’re trying to do an après crawl in the area, be sure to hit Matterhorn Ski Bar (which has one of the largest mug club memberships in the area) and Suds Pub in nearby Bethel (which has the most brews on tap).
 Bonus: A free area shuttle called The Mountain Explorer stops at each of these must-visit destinations.